Timeline of the Tigray war (July 2021–November 2022): 23 December

 On 23 December, the Ethiopian government announced that its military forces would temporarily halt any excursions into Tigray.

 24 December

 Ethiopian forces purportedly massacred an unknown number of people in the town of Abala.
 Soldiers went door to door killing ethnic Tigrayans but spared non-Tigrayan civilians.

 January 2022

 7 January

 Ethiopia announced pardons for high-profile political prisoners.
 Its government said it will release several leading TPLF members and opposition leaders from the Oromo and Amhara ethnic groups.

 Aid workers say an airstrike at an IDP camp in Dedebit, northwest Tigray, killed 56 people.

 10 January

 According to aid workers and hospital officials, 17 people working at a flour mill, were killed in drone strikes in the town of Mai Tsebri.
 It was reported the strikes injured dozens of people and killed 16 donkeys.

 11 January

 According to an official and a doctor at Mekele's main hospital, 2 people were killed and dozens injured in a drone strike in Hiwane.

+13 January

+The WHO chief describes Tigray as experiencing unmatched humanitarian suffering.

+28 January

+The WFP says that over one-third of Tigrayans face extreme food shortages.